Vyral/base-template/_posts/2018-06-28-3-ways-to-boost-your-homes-value-through-sustainability.md

 <center><em>If you want to increase your home&rsquo;s value before listing it, there are three projects you can do that will improve its sustainability and make it more attractive to buyers.</em></center>

+&nbsp;

-If you are thinking of selling your home, think sustainability.
+If you are thinking of selling your home, think about sustainability.

 A new survey by the National Association of Realtors just came out, and it made some remarkable points.
-For example, 61% of realtors said clients are interested in sustainability.
-Also, a whopping 71% of realtors said energy efficiency is valuable in helping sell a home.
+For example, 61% of Realtors said clients are interested in sustainability.
+Also, a whopping 71% of Realtors said energy efficiency is valuable in helping sell a home.

 So, if you are interested in sustainability and you want to sell your home for a higher price, here are three projects to consider: